Councilmember Mike O'Brien's Staff

 Jesse comes to Councilmember O'Brien's Office as a recent graduate from the University of Washington's School of Social Work, where he studied public policy and administration with an emphasis on the connection between individual experiences and structural inequities.
 During the program, he concentrated on housing and homelessness and completed a fellowship in Mayor Ed Murray's Office conducting research, outreach, and project management.
 In Seattle, he also led outreach for Lorena Gonzalez's successful City Council campaign for the first Latinx person elected.
 Jesse has also earned a Bachelor of Sociology from Georgia State University, which grounded his work with an intersectional lens for social justice.

 Originally from the South, Jesse previously resided in Georgia where he was an active community organizer advancing LGBTQ rights.
 This leadership earned Jesse recognition as on the top 50 LGBTQ activists by an Atlanta publication.
 In Seattle, Jesse is active in the local LGBTQ community and is an executive member of the Capitol Hill Community Council.
-He also enjoys exploring the Pacific Northwest with his husband and dog.
+He also enjoys exploring the Pacific Northwest with his dog.

 More + -

 Susie returned to Seattle to join Councilmember O'Brien's office after completing her MPH at UC-Berkeley.
 Most recently, she worked at the Alameda County Public Health Department on the local policy initiative to address health and equity in policymaking around housing, equitable development and anti-displacement efforts.
 She also worked with Human Impact Partners to coordinate a cohort of health department staff from across the country interested in working on the policy level to address health equity.